adityalakhe/rag-telecom-chatbot/README.md

 The retriever fetches the top 3 results from each collection (9 context documents total) for every query.

+Note: faq.csv, tickets.db, and telecom_guide.pdf are generated with synthetic data for demonstration purposes.
+Replace them with real data before production use.

 ## Regenerating Seed Data

 ```bash